Shivam5509/Power-BI-project/README.md

 - Interactive filtering capabilities allow for detailed analysis by team, season, and player.
 - Enabled IPL teams and analysts to monitor performance and identify key trends to improve future strategies.

+# Olympics Games Analysis Dashboard

+## Overview
+The **Olympics Games Analysis Dashboard** is an interactive data visualization project built using **Power BI**.
+It provides in-depth insights into Olympic Games performances across various years, including medal counts, athlete achievements, and country-specific data.
+The dashboard allows users to explore data using intuitive visual tools, offering a comprehensive understanding of trends in the Olympic Games.

+## Key Features
+- **Data Visualization**:
+  - Visual tools such as bar charts, line charts, and maps to display medal counts, event-wise distribution, and athlete statistics.
+  - Slicers and filters to easily navigate between countries, sports, events, and years.

+- **Data Insights**:
+  - Analyze performance across multiple Olympic seasons, identifying top-performing countries and athletes.
+  - Explore event-specific data, such as medal counts per sport, gender-based participation, and country dominance in particular disciplines.

+- **Interactive Experience**:
+  - Users can interact with the dashboard to filter data by athlete, country, year, or event, providing dynamic insights for a better understanding of Olympic trends.

+- **Powerful Reporting**:
+  - Historical comparisons of country rankings, top medal winners, and overall participation over time.
+  - Detailed drill-downs into individual athlete performances and their contributions to country rankings.

+## Tools & Technologies
+- **Power BI**
+- **Power Query Editor**
+- **DAX (Data Analysis Expressions)**

+## Dashboard Highlights
+- Tracks performance data across multiple Olympic seasons.
+- Provides detailed analysis of medals by country, event, and year.
+- Interactive slicers to filter data by sport, gender, athlete, and medal type.

 ## How to Use
 1. Clone the repository.
 2. Open the **.pbix** file in Power BI Desktop.